ckurdziel/ckurdziel.github.com/about.md

 sidebar_sort_order: 1
 tags: [about, me, chris kurdziel]
 ---
 Hi, I'm Chris.
-I am currently focused on investing and building in consumer/creator facing web3/crypto products.
+I am currently focused on investing and building in consumer/creator facing web3 products.
 I live in the NYC area, but I'm most at home on the internet.

-Previously, I led investments in gaming, crypto and creative technology at places like [Mirana Ventures](https://www.mirana.xyz/), [Samsung NEXT Ventures][0], [Joyance Partners][1] & [SocialStarts](http://socialstarts.com).
-You can read more about some of the companies I have invested in and worked with as a VC [here][8].
+As an investor, I have led investments in gaming, crypto and creative technology at places like [Mirana Ventures](https://www.mirana.xyz/), [Samsung NEXT Ventures][0], [Joyance Partners][1] & [SocialStarts](http://socialstarts.com).
+You can read more about some of the companies I have invested in and worked with [here][8].

 Before I became an investor, I worked to help video creators monetize and distribute their video online at [Vimeo][2] & VHX.tv (acquired by Vimeo).
 Before that, I worked with the R&D team at Samsung and some the world's best content partners to re-imagine Samsung’s smart TV platform.
 My startup origins date back to 2011, when I moved to New York to build [Shelby.tv][3] (TechStars NY '11) with some talented people.
 Our team was acquired by Samsung in 2014 to help build the future of TV.